apariyar/gorilla-TimeOffMgt/README.md

+Gorilla TimeOff.Management

-#Deploy a Time Off Management application on a cloud platform.
+Deploy the time off management on a cloud platform

+### Platform : Amazon's EC2 Instance

+## Create an instance of RHEL server